elixir-europe-training/ELIXIR-Training-SPLASH/pages/about/accessibility.md

 ## Level of compliance
 As far as we can ascertain, this website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 If you feel there are issues to address, however, then please email [training-splash@elixir-europe.org](mailto:training-splash@elixir-europe.org).

-This statement was prepared on 2024.
+This statement was last updated in 2024.